szztracy/AtomMovementSimulation/README.md

 AtomMovementSimulation
 ======================
-We are going to describe software functions here.
+We are going to describe software functions here...